-- 1. Turn the city water source off. - 2.
-Open a faucet on the coach (such as the exterior wash station if equipped) to relieve line pressure. - 3.
-Disconnect the city water hose from the coach and replace the cap on the fresh water inlet. - NOTE:Be sure the Fresh Water Valve is in Normal position to use the water pump.
+1. Turn the city water source off.

+- 2. Open a faucet on the coach (such as exterior wash station) to relieve water line pressure. - 3.
+Disconnect the hose from the city water faucet and retract the hose into the hose reel.
+Be sure to replace the protective cap on the hose end to avoid entrance by debris or insects.

+Press button and hold to retract water hose reel

+NOTE:Be sure the Fresh Water Valve is in Normal position to use the water pump.
 If the valve is in Tank Fill position, the pump will run continuously without delivering water.